Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 z, and Z will generate a Base64 encoded string in the Text format.
 This string lives on one line, there are no '\n' embedded in the encoding.

 What is Base64 encoded and what isn't.
 If the value being stored is a floating point value, it will be Base64 encoded to maintain precision of the value.
 All string, integer, or natural (unsigned integer) numbers are written unencoded.

+The 2 bits in the Binary format are the upper 2 bits of the type flag.

 #### 2.2.1.3 - Value